kerns/craft-on-ddev/README.md

 ## Configuring DDEV (Optional)

-You could skip this step if you're happy using the default domain, `https://craftcms.ddev.site`.
-But cool kids don't settle for default domains.
+You could skip this step if you're happy settling for the default domain, `https://craftcms.ddev.site`.
+But cool kidz don't settle for default domains.
 Demonstrate your commitment to this project by specifying a custom domain.
 Do so by running:

 ```shell
 ddev config